AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 $\Delta H_2 = \frac{32\mu VL}{\rho gd^2} 0.37 De^{0.36}$

+**citation**

-Where $De$ is the Dean Number which was found experimentally by C.M White and it serves as a relationship to find pressure drop in a coiled tube.
+Where $De$ is the Dean Number, found experimentally by C.M White.
+It is a dimensionless quantity that establishes a relationship between the inertial, centripetal, and viscous forces in a fluid, and is used to find the pressure drop in a coiled tube.
 It represented by the following expression:

 $De=Re\sqrt\frac{D}{d}$